Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ```

 ### 4. Species tree reconstruction
 There are multiple programs to infer species trees from gene trees.
 For example, [ASTRAL](https://github.com/smirarab/ASTRAL) is one of the statistically consistent summary methods to get species tree from gene trees.
-Gene trees can be obtained by RAxML or FastTree, then concatinated into a single file by `cat` command, each gene in a seperate line. `-i` input file, each gene tree on a separate line in newick format.
+Gene trees can be obtained by RAxML or FastTree, then concatinated into a single file by `cat` command, each gene tree on a separate line in newick format. `-i` input file, `-o` name of output file, `2>` writes stdout to the file (recommended).
 To run ASTRAL, you need to have Java.
 ```
 java -jar astral.5.5.2.jar -i genetrees.tre -o genetrees-astral.tre 2> astral.log
 ```